helgoboss/helgobox/doc/user-guide.md

 placing cables between a control element and all corresponding primary mappings that use this virtual control element as source.

-#### Mode
+#### Tuning

-As mentioned before, a mode is the glue between a source and a target.
-Modes share the following common settings and functions:
+As mentioned before, the tuning section defines the glue between a source and a target.
+It's divided into several sub sections some of which make sense for all kinds of sources and others only for some.

+**At first something important to understand:** Since ReaLearn 1.12.0, a mapping can deal with both *absolute* and *relative* values, no matter what's set as *Mode*!
+ReaLearn checks the type of each emitted source value and interprets it correctly.
+The *Mode* dropdown has been sort of "degraded" because now it only applies to incoming *absolute* values and determines how to handle them (see further below).
+This change has been made to support virtual sources - because virtual sources can be either absolute or relative depending on the currently active controller.
+ReaLearn allows you to prepare your mapping for both cases by showing all possible settings.

+*Relative* means that the current target value is relevant and the change of the target value is calculated in terms of increments or decrements.
+Control elements that can emit relative values are rotary encoders and virtual multis.

+No matter which kind of source, the following UI elements are always relevant:

-- **Reset to defaults:** Resets the settings for the chosen mode type to some sensible defaults.
+- **Reset to defaults:** Resets the settings to some sensible defaults.

-- **Type:** Let's you choose the mode type.
-- **Source Min/Max:** The observed range of absolute source control values.
-By restricting that range, you basically tell ReaLearn to react only to a sub range of a control element, e.g. only the upper half of a fader or only the lower velocity layer of a key press.
-In relative mode, this only has an effect on absolute source control values, not on relative ones.
-This range also determines the minimum and maximum feedback value.
+##### For all source characters (control and feedback)

+The following elements are relevant for all kinds of sources, both in *control* and *feedback* direction.

 - **Target Min/Max:** The controlled range of absolute target values.
 This enables you to "squeeze" target values into a specific value range.
 E.g. if you set this to "-6 dB to 0 dB" for a _Track volume_ target, the volume will always stay within that dB range if controlled via this mapping.
   This wouldn't prevent the volume from exceeding that range if changed e.g. in REAPER itself.
 This setting applies to targets which are controlled via absolute control values (= all targets with the exception of the "Action target" if invocation type is _Relative_).
+- **Feedback transformation (EEL):** This is like _Control transformation (EEL)_ (see further below) but used for translating a target value back to a source value for feedback purposes.
+It usually makes most sense if it's exactly the reverse of the control transformation.
+Be aware: Here `x` is the desired source value (= output value) and `y` is the current target value (= input value), so you must assign the desired source value to `x`.
+Example: `x = y * 2`.

+##### For all source characters (but encoders feedback only)

+The following elements are relevant for all kinds of sources.
+For rotary encoders they are relevant only in *feedback* direction, not in *control* direction.

+- **Source Min/Max:** The observed range of absolute source control values.
+By restricting that range, you basically tell ReaLearn to react only to a sub range of a control element, e.g. only the upper half of a fader or only the lower velocity layer of a key press.
+In relative mode, this only has an effect on absolute source control values, not on relative ones.
+This range also determines the minimum and maximum feedback value.
+- **Reverse:** If checked, this inverses the direction of the change.
+E.g. the target value will decrease when moving the fader upward and increase when moving it downward.
-- **Out of range:** This determines ReaLearn's behavior if the source value is not within "Source Min/Max" or the target value not within "Target Min/Max".
+- **Out-of-range behavior:** This determines ReaLearn's behavior if the source value is not within "Source Min/Max" or the target value not within "Target Min/Max".
 There are these variants:

   |                | Control direction (absolute mode only)                                                                                                                                                                                                       | Feedback direction                                                                                                                                                                                                                 |